History of Kristaps Porziņģis in Timeline

 On October 4, 2014, Kristaps Porziņģis made his season debut in the Liga ACB against CB 1939 Canarias, scoring three points.

-In April 2014, Kristaps Porziņģis declared himself eligible for the NBA draft but withdrew shortly before the event, citing a need for further development.
+In April 2014, Kristaps Porziņģis declared himself eligible for the 2014 NBA draft, drawing interest from teams like the Orlando Magic and the Oklahoma City Thunder, but later withdrew his name before the draft.

-February 2015: Season-High 19 Points vs Turów Zgorzelec
+February 2015: Season-High 19 Points Against Turów Zgorzelec

 On February 11, 2015, Kristaps Porziņģis scored a season-high 19 points against Turów Zgorzelec in the EuroCup.